 E – Effective New Approach

-The last stage of this coaching model involves the coach working with the individual to replace their unhelpful beliefs with a new set of more helpful beliefs.
+The last stage of the ABCDE coaching model involves the coach working with the individual to replace their unhelpful beliefs with a new set of more helpful beliefs.

 Questions that a coach may use at this stage could include: What’s the rational truth in this situation?
 What would those you trust tell you?
 What other beliefs would be more helpful for you?
-What does logic say to you?
+How would a logical approach lead you to act?

 The World of Work Project View

-Coaching models of this type can be powerful, but we wouldn’t recommend anyone new to coaching looking to coach this way in the workplace.
+Coaching models like the ABCDE coaching model can be powerful, but we wouldn’t recommend anyone new to coaching looking to coach this way in the workplace.
 We would, though, recommend having discussions about the relationship between triggering events, personal beliefs and consequences to help people understand that their underlying beliefs affect how they think about and respond to events.

 Replacing unhelpful beliefs with helpful ones though this type of coaching is much more transformative and longer-lasting than solution focused coaching, but it takes more skill to deliver.
 It also requires coachees who are ready and willing to change.